Site Comments To:

 EXPLORING QUAKER DIVERSITY EVENT AT COMMUNITY FRIENDS MEETING

-On Saturday August 16, three meetings-Community, Cincinnati, and Eastern Hills Meetings-are sponsoring an exploration of the spiritual diversity found among Friends.
-The purpose of the event is to come to a better understanding of the varieties of beliefs within the Religious Society of Friends in the United States-not only between the our major branches, but also the multiplicity of individual experiences within each branch.
+On Saturday August 16, three meetings-Community, Cincinnati, and Eastern Hills Meetings-sponsored an exploration of the spiritual diversity found among Friends.
+The purpose of the event was to come to a better understanding of the varieties of beliefs within the Religious Society of Friends in the United States-not only between the our major branches, but also the multiplicity of individual experiences within each branch.

 NEW EXHIBIT AT THE QUAKER HERITAGE CENTER on Monday, July 28, 2014

 100 years ago, one of the Earth's most deadly conflicts began: World War I. By the end of "The War to End All Wars," over 37 million people were dead, wounded, or listed missing.
 "It's a story that we tend to forget," said Ruth Brindle, Curator of the Quaker Heritage Center.
 "World War I is often overshadowed by World War II, particularly here in the United States, where the war's impact wasn't felt as acutely as it was in Europe.
 That's why we felt this exhibit - The Pity of War: Words and Images of World War I - is necessary."